openwallet-foundation-labs/vc-api/apps/vc-api/docs/example-exchange-definitions/multi-credential-exchange-definition-with-or-condition.md

-Exchange definition requiring any or some of credential from a list of credential.
+Exchange definition requiring any or some credential from a list of credentials.

-To create `presentation-definition` which accepts any or some of the Verifiable Credentials from a list we use `group` to categories the credential to choose from.
+To create a `presentation-definition` that accepts any or some of the Verifiable Credentials from a list, we use `group` to categorise the credentials to choose from.

-The `submission_requirements` property of `presentation-definition` specifies the number of credentials need to be presented against the definition within a group.
-Refer [Submission Requirements](https://identity.foundation/presentation-exchange/#submission-requirements) documentation for more information.
+The `submission_requirements` property of `presentation-definition` specifies the number of credentials that need to be presented against the definition within a group.
+Refer to the [Submission Requirements](https://identity.foundation/presentation-exchange/#submission-requirements) documentation for more information.

 Use case:

-1. The Holder is required to present any one of the credential from the list of credential (Group A).
+1. The Holder is required to present any one of the credentials from the list of credentials (Group A).

-* The below `presentation-definition` requires the holder to either present `PermanentResidentCard` or `ConsentCredential` for a successful verification.
+* The below `presentation-definition` requires the holder to either present a PermanentResidentCard` or `ConsentCredential` for a successful verification.

-* Both the required credentials are part of `group : ["A"]` and the `submission_requirements` specifies `min` property to be `1`, which states that any one credential is required.
+* Both of the required credentials are part of the group : ["A"]` and the `submission_requirements` specifies the min` property to be `1`, which states that any one credential is required.

 ```json
 {